padrinobook/padrinobook/01-introduction.md

     $ git commit -m "initial commit (Padrino and git rocks)"

 The '-m' options tells git to take a message for the commit.
-I'm a big fan of [Tim Popes](http://tpo.pe/ "Tim Popes") Vim plugins.
+I'm a big fan of [Tim Pope's](http://tpo.pe/ "Tim Popes") Vim plugins.
 With the [fugitive](https://github.com/tpope/vim-fugitive "fugitive") he has written a fully integrated git into the Vim environment.
-According to Popes philosophy, a commit message should not be longer than 80 chars - anything that is longer is an indicator that you are writing to much, or have a to big commit with too much changes.
+According to Pope's philosophy, a commit message should not be longer than 80 chars - anything that is longer is an indicator that you are writing too much, or have too big of a commit with too many changes.

 ### gitignore ###